itlab-vision/dl-benchmark/README.md

   - `remote_control` contains scripts to execute benchmark remotely.

-## System Deployment
+## Deployment

-In order to deploy the benchmark system, you must perform the following sequence of actions:
+To deploy DLI, please, follow instructions.

 1. Select the required Dockerfile from the `docker` folder.
-2. Update all the variables in the file, the necessary variables are marked as `ARGS`.
+1. Update all the variables in the file, the necessary variables are marked as `ARGS`.
-3. The next step is to build the image, the instruction is presented in `docker/README.md`
+1. The following step is to build the image in accordance with `docker/README.md`
-4. It is necessary to prepare the FTP-server in advance, and also create a folder on it where docker images will be uploaded.
+1. It is required to deploy FTP-server in advance, and create a directory for storing docker images.
-5. You must fill in the `src/configs/deploy_configuration_file_template.xml` configuration file according to the instructions.
+1. Create deployment configuration file according to the `src/configs/deploy_configuration_file_template.xml`.
-6. Next, you need to run `src/deployment/deploy.py`, the instructions for starting are in the same folder.
+1. Execute `src/deployment/deploy.py` in accordance with `src/deployment/README.md`.
-7. The last step is to copy the test data set to the image, using the
-  command: `docker cp <PathToData> <ContainerName>:/tmp/data`.
+1. Copy the test datasets to the docker image, using the following command line: `docker cp <PathToData> <ContainerName>:/tmp/data`.

-## System Startup
+## Startup

-In order to start the system, it is necessary to create two new folders on the already created FTP-server, one for the benchmark configuration files, and the second for the work results.
+To start benchmarking, it is required to create two new directories on the FTP-server, the first one for the benchmark configuration files, and the second one for the file of bencmarking results.
+Further, please, follow instructions.

-To start testing, you must perform the following steps:
-1. Prepare configuration files, `src/configs/benchmark_configuration_file_template.xml`
+1. Prepare configuration files (in accordance with `src/configs/benchmark_configuration_file_template.xml` and `src/configs/remote_configuration_file_template.xml`.
-  and `src/configs/remote_configuration_file_template.xml` will be necessary.
-2. Place the benchmark configuration files in a folder on the FTP-server.
+1. Copy the benchmark configuration files to the corresponding directory on the FTP-server.
-3. Run the `src/remote_control/remote_start.py` script, the instructions for starting are located in the same folder.
+1. Execute the `src/remote_control/remote_start.py` script.
+Please, follow `src/remote_control/README.md`.
-4. Wait for the tests to complete.
+1. Wait for completing the benchmark.
-5. Take the results from the FTP-server.
+1. Copy benchmarking results from the FTP-server to the local machine.

 <!-- LINKS -->
 [openvino-toolkit]: https://software.intel.com/en-us/openvino-toolkit